-Once you reach the age of 65 you can choose to:
+Once you've reached the age of 65 you can choose to:

-- " continue investing in Fisher Funds TWO KiwiSaver Scheme; - " stop contributions by giving your employer a non-deduction notice; - " make one off or regular withdrawals from your investment; - " transfer your investment to another investment product; or - " withdraw all your investment and close your account.
+- " continue investing in Fisher Funds TWO KiwiSaver Scheme; - " stop contributions by giving your employer a non-deduction notice; - " make one-off or regular withdrawals from your investment; - " transfer your investment to another investment product; or - " withdraw all your investment and close your account.

 If you joined KiwiSaver (or a complying fund) before 1 July 2019, a 5 year minimum membership requirement applies if you were aged 60 or over when you joined.
-From 1 April 2020 you can opt out of this requirement, and if you are aged 65 or over make a partial or full withdrawal.
-If you choose to make a partial withdrawal after 1 April 2020 you must opt out of the 5 year membership requirement and will forego your right to compulsory employer contributions and the Government contribution.
+Once you've reached the age of 65 you can opt out of this requirement, and make a partial or full withdrawal.
+If you choose to make a partial withdrawal you must opt out of the 5 year membership requirement and will forgo your right to compulsory employer contributions and the Government contribution.